 In many ways, these new requirements reflect email marketing best practices that industry thought leaders have advocated for years.

 If you are actively engaging in whitehat email marketing, CASL will not have a huge impact on your strategy.
 For those organizations who are still purchasing email lists and soliciting products/services to contacts that have not opted in your strategy is going to come to an abrupt end on July 1, 2014.

 The restrictions outlined in CASL have redefined how marketers can legally generate new business.
 More so than ever marketers need to find ways to attract website visitors, convert leads and close customers – pull rather than push.

-If you would like to learn how inbound marketing can be put to work for your organization download our Executive’s Guide to Inbound Marketing.
+To learn how inbound marketing can be put to work for your organization, download our Executive’s Guide to Inbound Marketing.

 The information presented in this blog post was created in collaboration with Christene Hirschfeld, Queens Council, Intellectual Property Lawyer, BOYNECLARKE.
 Please contact Christene if you wish to seek legal advice about how CASL will impact your sales and marketing activities.

 Christene is a partner at BOYNECLARKE and lives in Queensland, Nova Scotia.
 Her practice focuses on business and intellectual property law.
 She is often invited to speak on intellectual property as well as matters relating to business related issues including financing, privacy, and other topics.